 March 20, 2020

 The current approach that Congress is using to solve the COVID-19 pandemic is headed in the wrong direction.
 The plan does not solve the massive unemployment problem that we are going to face in the coming weeks, is harmful to the balance sheet of the Federal Reserve, and will do nothing to allay the fears the American people have for their personal safety.
+Yes, we want to get back to work, but we must look at this from a different angle.

 A Novel Approach is called for to address the C19 problem